 The Many Actions of Heparin and Heparinoids

 Many investigators discovered new examples of the marked effect of heparin and heparinoids on proteins, cells, et cetera, and of the complexes formed with inorganic ions, alkylamines, alkaloids, dyes, biogenic amines, drugs, basic proteins, and plasma proteins.
 Recently, by incorporating such substances in an insoluble matrix, specific absorbents have been provided for heparin and, with heparin/heparinoid in the matrix, for specific proteins.
 Effects with over 50 enzymes have been reported for heparin and heparinoids, with activation of lipoprotein lipase, brain tyrosine hydroxylase, and DNA polymerase.
-Many enzymes are inhibited, and the large number of heparin/ heparinoids mean that a highly effective inhibitor can be found for any particular enzyme.
+Many enzymes are inhibited, and a large number of heparin/ heparinoids mean that a highly effective inhibitor can be found for any particular enzyme.

 One well-known effect of heparin has been its antithrombin action.
 This has been shown to be caused by heparin activating the plasma protein antithrombin AT-III.
 Only one-third of commercial heparin combines with AT-III, and only a fraction of this actually activates.
 Active AT-III inhibits serine proteases (eg, thrombin; factors VII and IX to XIII; plasmin, urokinase, and kallinkrein.)
 When heparin and heparinoids are administered, the enzymes lipoprotein lipases, lecithinase, diamine oxidase, acid ribo-nuclease, beta-glycerophosphatase and procollagenase appear in the circulation.
-The release of diamine oxidase provides a brake for fat absorption.
+The release of diamine oxidase provides a break for fat absorption.

 A great number of effects on cells and in animals have been reported.
-Heparin activates macrophages, increases B-lymphocyte migration, inhibits both T and В lymphocytes.
-Inhibition of sensitivity reactions have been reported with many systems, eg, the complement system, anaphylaxis, antigen-antibody reactions, and glomerulonephritis.
+Heparin activates macrophages, increases B-lymphocyte migration, inhibits both T and B lymphocytes.
+Inhibition of sensitivity reactionshase been reported with many systems, eg, the complement system, anaphylaxis, antigen-antibody reactions, and glomerulonephritis.
 Modification of hormone actions in vitro and in vivo have been reported, although the effect on aldosterone production has now been shown to be caused by the antiseptic in commercial heparin solutions.
 A number of protective actions have been shown in animals against toxic bases, adverse drug reactions, toxic conditions (peritonitis, bums, et cetera), trauma and stress.
 For over 40 years, heparin has been administered intravenously and subcutaneously to millions of patients receiving other drugs without any report of adverse reaction.